Advances in Position-Momentum Entanglement: A Versatile Tool for Quantum Technologies: Techniques to measure spatial entanglement

 \section{Techniques to measure spatial entanglement}

 In general, position-momentum entanglement can be measured with various techniques using different resources and assumptions on the quantum system.
 These techniques can be categorized as entanglement estimation, entanglement certification, and entanglement quantification~\cite{friis2019entanglement}.
-Entanglement estimation employs the most assumptions on the quantum systems and does not need to measure intensity or correlations in any plane.
-It follows the entanglement certification, which is enough to measure the intensity profile in the far field plane but assumes the purity of the quantum system.
-Finally, entanglement quantification is the most complete measurement since it measures the correlations in both planes: the far field and the near field.
-This type of measurement also has more developed techniques and experimental realizations because of its completeness.
-It includes methods such as direct detection of position-momentum of the signal and idler with slits, intensity correlation using EMCCD camera and 2D detector array and the measurement of cross-spectral density function of the interference at near- and far-field.
-Here, we review some of the most relevant techniques in the paraxial regime, starting from entanglement estimation, continuing with entanglement certification, and finishing with entanglement quantification.
+In entanglement estimation, a parameter roughly obtains the spatial resources of a system.
+One example is the number of spatial modes extracted from measuring the pump waist and the properties of the crystals~\cite{moreau2018resolution, brambilla2004simultaneous,kviatkovsky2020microscopy,hong2024polarization}.
+Next is entanglement certification, which can often be achieved by measuring intensity profiles in the far-field plane (assuming a certain purity of the quantum state).
+For example, one can use the Schmidt number ~\cite{law2004analysis,lorenzo2009direct,ortega2022spatial} to certify spatial entanglement by comparing intensity profiles in the near vs. far field, or by measuring the coherence of the field ~\cite{just2013transverse,Bhattacharjee_2022}.
+See also~\cite{PhysRevA.84.063847, Kulkarni2017, PhysRevA.97.063846} for similar approaches.
+Finally, entanglement quantification is the most rigorous approach, measuring the full two-photon correlation both in near field and far field.
+Because it is so comprehensive, a number of advanced measurement techniques have been developed to realize it experimentally.
+Entanglement quantification methods include: (i) direct position and momentum detection of signal/idler photons using movable slits [example refs]; and (ii) intensity-correlation measurements with imaging sensors (EMCCD cameras or single-photon detector arrays).
+Here, we focus on entanglement quantification techniques detailing their experimental realizations.